 Note: When the kitten has been delivered it is important that you pay attention to the delivery of the placenta.
-Even have a pen and paper close so you can make a note of how many placentas have been delivered if you feel you may lose track due to the excitement of the birth.
+Have a pen and paper close so you can make a note of how many placentas have been delivered if you feel you may lose track due to the excitement of the birth.
 This is important because a retained placenta will lead to infection which is life-threatening.

-Gestation lasting longer than 70 days
+- Gestation lasting longer than 70 days

-Stage 1 labour lasting longer than 24 hours
+- Stage 1 labour lasting longer than 24 hours

-20 minutes of intense labour without birth.
+- 20 minutes of intense labour without birth.

-Straining for 10 minutes if a fetus or a fluid-filled bubble is visible in the birth canal
+- Straining for 10 minutes if a fetus or a fluid-filled bubble is visible in the birth canal

-Fever (above 103°F)
+- Fever (above 103°F)

-Sudden discharge from the vagina of bright red blood lasting longer than 10 minutes
+- Sudden discharge from the vagina of bright red blood lasting longer than 10 minutes

-Thick, black, foul-smelling discharge from the vagina.
+- Thick, black, foul-smelling discharge from the vagina.

-It should be noted that there can be a significant gap between kitten deliveries.
-This is known as interrupted labour.
-The queen will cease straining and attend to the kittens she has delivered by cleaning and nursing them, she may eat some food if it is offered and will appear to have completed labour.
+There can be a significant gap between kitten births (interrupted labour).
+The queen will cease straining and attend to the kittens she has delivered by cleaning and nursing them.
+Some will eat some food and will appear to have completed labour.
 After a period of rest (interrupted labour may last as long as 24-36 hours), labour will resume and the rest of the litter will be delivered.

 Wipe away the membranes from the nose and mouth first.
 Once delivered, remove the remaining membranes and aspirate the fluid from the nose and mouth.
 Then place the kitten in front of the queen.

 If it becomes necessary to take the queen to the veterinarian, bring along any kittens that have already been born.

-Xrays to determine fetal size, numbers, position.
+- Xrays: To determine fetal size, numbers, position.

-Calcium stimulates muscle contractions.
+- Calcium stimulates muscle contractions.
 If the labour has been long, calcium levels may have become deficient.
 When combined with oxytocin, calcium gluconate can result in contractions that are more efficient than with oxytocin alone.

-Anti-anxiety medication if the mother is anxious or stressed.
+- Anti-anxiety medication if the mother is anxious or stressed.

-Caesarian section if strong uterine contractions do not occur following calcium and oxytocin or if the kittens are too large to deliver vaginally or if there is uterine rupture/torsion.
+- Caesarian section if strong uterine contractions do not occur following calcium and oxytocin or if the kittens are too large to deliver vaginally or if there is uterine rupture/torsion.